MalakSadek/Dua-Khety/README.md

 # Dua-Khety
-A mobile application to translate hieroglyphics 🇪🏜
+A mobile application to translate hieroglyphics ☥𓀀